Huzaifa0007/Sales-Performance-Analysis-Dashboard-Power-BI-Project-/README.md

 </ol>

 <h3>A Few Notes</h3>
-<p>This is meant for learning and sharing—not for real-world business use.
-Data credit goes to the original Kaggle contributors.</p>
+<p>This is meant for learning and sharing—not for real-world business use.</p>